 Much of Texas is currently under a heat advisory.
 A Texas heat advisory is a weather alert issued by meteorological authorities, such as the National Weather Service, to inform the public about anticipated hot and humid conditions that have the potential to pose a health risk.
-You should pay attention when spending time outdoors during heat advisories.
+Be cautious when spending time outdoors during heat advisories.

 When a Texas heat advisory is in effect, it serves as a warning for individuals to take precautions and protect themselves from the potentially harmful effects of excessive heat.
 It is essential for vulnerable populations, including older adults, young children, and individuals with certain medical conditions, to be aware of the advisory and take appropriate measures to stay cool and hydrated.

-- Stay hydrated by drinking plenty of water and avoiding alcoholic or caffeinated beverages.
+- Stay hydrated by drinking plenty of water and limiting your intake of alcoholic and caffeinated beverages.

 - Limit outdoor activities, especially during the hottest parts of the day.